jessepav/lacygoill-wiki-backup/fasd.md

 ---

-This allows you to do things like:
+This lets you do things like:

     # move `file` to the most frecent directory matching `www`
     $ mv file `d www`